Avatar Legends: The Roleplaying Game: Production

-Avatar Legends is produced by Magpie Games, by ten full-time staff and several part-time contributors, with Brendan Conway serving as lead designer and James Mendez Hodes as core designer; The team worked together with many other Asian game designers, writers, and consultants to portray the game's setting as authentically as possible.
+Avatar Legends is produced by Magpie Games, by ten full-time staff and several part-time contributors, with Brendan Conway and James Mendez Hodes as lead designers.
+The team worked together with many other Asian game designers, writers, and consultants to portray the game's setting as authentically as possible.
 The designers intended the game to be accessible to players of all ages, and sought to capture what they saw as the core of the Avatar franchise: balance, heroism, the power of friendship, growing up in wartime, the responsibility of power, the damaging legacy of colonialism, and empathy in relationships.

 The game is designed with the Powered by the Apocalypse framework as a base, which Magpie Games had previously used in games including Masks: A New Generation and Root: The Roleplaying Game; they chose it as they considered it accessible for those new to role-playing games, while allowing for systems around elemental bending and politics.
 They also appreciated Powered by the Apocalypse's character playbooks, which they focused on archetypes of different lived experiences rather than an "innate characteristic like race or heritage", with the intent of exploring life in a world of colonization and systemic oppression, and encouraging players to role-play characters rather than Asian stereotypes.

 In addition to this concern around handling Asian cultural influences on the setting – made somewhat easier by the lack of a direct analogue to white people in the setting, making the Asian characters less othered – one of the production team's major concerns was the portrayal of bending.
 Magpie Games' CEO Mark Truman thought that although it would have been easy to define bending through a rules-heavy system akin to how magic is handled in Dungeons & Dragons, it would have gone against the ubiquity of bending in the setting.
 Instead, they chose to let characters have varying competency and training in bending, affecting how well they can manipulate their element, and, taking cues from characters in the television series, let players customize the bending in accordance with their characters' personalities.